Frequently Asked Questions

 - How is the National Water Account produced?

 The Bureau of Meteorology works closely with a wide range of organisations in each State and Territory, as well as other Australian Government agencies, to gather the best available data.
 Climate, rainfall and streamflow information collected by the Bureau is added.
 Thousands of lines of data and accompanying contextual information are analysed, compiled and reviewed before publication in the National Water Account.

 - Which regions are included in the National Water Account?

-The National Water Account reports on nine nationally significant water use regions across Australia.
+The National Water Account reports on 10 nationally significant water use regions across Australia.
 These regions are:

 - Murray-Darling Basin